Alex Murdaugh will spend the rest of his life in prison for killing his wife and son

 Alex Murdaugh was sentenced to life in prison without the possibility of parole Friday for the murders of his wife and grown son -- another chapter in the downfall of the disgraced attorney whose dynastic family had significant legal reach for decades in parts of South Carolina's Lowcountry.

 "I know you have to see Paul and Maggie during the night times when you're attempting to go to sleep.
-I'm sure they come and visit you, I'm sure," the judge told Murdaugh at one point in the Colleton County courtroom.
+I'm sure they come and visit you.
+I'm sure," the judge told Alex Murdaugh at one point in the Colleton County courtroom.

 "Every night," said Murdaugh, whose storied family name was once synonymous with the law in parts of South Carolina.